 After receiving Titanic’s distress call at midnight, Cunard’s ship, ‘Carpathia’ heroically navigated around the icebergs, and managed to save 705 survivors from the lifeboats.

 At least five separate inquiry boards conducted meticulous hearings on the Titanic’s sinking, on both sides of the Atlantic.

-It would take 73 years for the ship’s wreckage to be found
+37. It took 73 years for the ship’s wreckage to be found

 On the 1st of September, 1985, Dr.Robert Ballard and scientist Jean-Louis Michel located the remains of the Titanic.
 40% of the crew all came from Southampton, with only 23 women as part of the 885 strong crew.

 In popular culture the ship’s demise has taken on a deeper, almost mythic, meaning.
 Many view this devastating tragedy as a morality play about the hazards of human hubris: Titanic’s creators believed they had built an unsinkable ship that could not be vanquished by the laws of nature!

 This boldness explains the thrilling impact Titanic’s sinking had on the public.
 There was extensive scepticism that the ship could not possibly have sunk, and, due to the era’s slow and unreliable means of communication, misinformation thrived.